 Snacking can definitely be a good thing, just be sure to focus on consuming whole, nutritious foods.
-Not sure of how to create nutritious snacks?
-We’ve created a list of some smart snacking strategies to help you snack with confidence and ease.
+Not sure how to create nutritious snacks?
+We’ve created a list of some smart snacking strategies to help you snack with confidence and enjoyment!

 1. Focus on nutrients instead of calories.